sidekiq/sidekiq/README.md

 Requirements
 -----------------

-I test with the latest Ruby (2.1, 2.0) and JRuby versions (1.7).
+I test with the latest MRI (2.1, 2.0) and JRuby versions (1.7).
 Other versions/VMs are untested but might work fine.

 The last two major Rails releases (3.2 and 4.0) are officially supported, other